-Available with either the ACUdraw (same as was seen on the Invader G3) or the ACUdraw 50 which reduces draw weight by 50% and coated in a sleek Mossy Oak camouflage pattern, the Turbo GT is your workhorse crossbow.
-A go anywhere, do anything kind of bow, built for consumers looking for quality performance at a budget-minded price point.
+Available with either the ACUdraw (same as was seen on the Invader G3) or the ACUdraw 50 which reduces draw weight by 50% and is coated in a sleek Mossy Oak camouflage pattern, the Turbo GT is your workhorse crossbow.
+A go-anywhere, do-anything kind of bow, built for consumers looking for quality performance at a budget-minded price point.

 5. Horton Vortec RDX

 Horton is another name that goes all the way back to the beginnings of the modern compound crossbow.
 Recently purchased by TenPoint Crossbow Technologies as well, you’ll find crossbow models with the TenPoint flare and precision coupled with the edgy Horton brand.
 Crossbows like the Vortec RDX will round out our list.
 Tipping the scales at the high end of our %500-1,000 price point, the Vortec is special, just as the Bear Bruzer was in our first category.

 Ultra-narrow, the narrowest bow on our list at just over 9 inches wide when cocked, the Vortec is another well-balanced, well-engineered reverse draw crossbow.
 Similar to the Bruzer, the Vortec doesn’t put up astounding numbers in the speed column, 340 feet per second, it does boast a lighter draw weight of 135 pounds.
 Couple that, again, with the option to integrate the ACUdraw crank cocking device from TenPoint, and you’ve got a smooth shooting, super-efficient hunting machine.